 Here is a lesson plan for sports and can you play, for a class of up to 30 primary school children.
 All the games are taken from ESL Games: 176 English Language Games for Children.
 You can get that from me in download and also in paperback from Amazon.

-With 30 children it is important to be strict during game-playing to keep good control of the class.
+Tip before you start: With 30 children, it is best to be strict during game-playing to keep control of the class.

 Jump the Line

 Draw a line down the middle of the board.
 Draw sports of your choice, relevant to your pupils either side of the line.
 For example, draw a tennis racket and a baseball bat on the left and a swimming pool and a football on the right.
 Stick on paper pictures if you prefer.
 Name a sport and tell the children to stick out either their left or right arm to indicate which side of the line the picture is.